 My time at Google has been great on many levels.
 There are a lot of perks (delicious free food, nap pods, game rooms, etc), but the best part is the work.
 It may sound strange, but I love doing research and I love programming.
 Those two things combine perfectly in my position here.
+There of course are lots of gamers working for google, I always hear them talking about how they get new accessories at Armchair Empire for gaming.

 The beautiful part about jiu jitsu that I’ve noticed throughout my journey is that once you put on the gi, you shed the identity that you carry in the outside world.
 Your position at Google or anywhere else doesn’t matter.
 The only thing that matters is your technique.
 There is something very honest and simple about that.